-- explain the required votes for approval of the Plan; - include "a more thorough description of all the assets currently owned by" Tellico Landing; - include adequate details surrounding the proposed debtor-in-possession financing by Heritage, specifically information of Heritage's principals and their experience and relationship, if any, with Tellico Landing's principals; - include a Chapter 7 liquidation analysis, supported by more than Tellico Landing's assertions as to the ordinary course of business value and liquidation value of Tellico Landing's assets, to inform creditors what they would receive should a liquidation take place;
+- explain the required votes for approval of the plan; - include "a more thorough description of all the assets currently owned by" Tellico Landing; - include adequate details surrounding the proposed DIP financing by Heritage, specifically information of Heritage's principals and their experience and relationship, if any, with Tellico Landing's principals; - include a Chapter 7 liquidation analysis, supported by more than Tellico Landing's assertions as to the ordinary course of business value and liquidation value of Tellico Landing's assets, to inform creditors what they would receive should a liquidation take place; - include information about experience of Tellico Landing's proposed marketing team to overcome the U.S. Trustee's suspicion of Tellico Landing's ability to meet its sales projections; - explain the risks the plan posed to WindRiver and Heritage, and what remedies creditors would have should Tellico Landing default on plan terms; and - adequately address "[t]he status and probable outcome of any on-going litigation involving" Tellico Landing.